nds-group/simplifier/README.md

 * [Linking Users Across Domains with Location Data: Theory and Validation.](https://dl.acm.org/doi/abs/10.1145/2872427.2883002)
 * [Understanding individual human mobility patterns.](https://www.nature.com/articles/nature06958)

-In fact, and as we show in our work, Voronoi cells exhibit poor accuracy when compared to real-word diffusion data, and their use can curb the reliability of research results.
+In fact, and as we show in our work, **Voronoi cells exhibit poor accuracy when compared to real-word diffusion data**, and their use can curb the reliability of research results.
 Motivated by this observation, we propose a new approach to data-driven coverage modelling based on a teacher-student paradigm that combines probabilistic inference and deep learning.
 Our solution is
 * Expedient, as it solely relies on BS positions exactly like legacy Voronoi tessellation,